-The most comprehensive exploration programme was completed by Golden Arrow between 2011 and 2017 at Chinchillas and included detailed mapping, sampling, and geophysics.
 Emphasis was placed on mapping lithologies, alteration and structures to understand the controls of the mineralisation.
 In the basement rocks bedding, foliation and brecciation were recorded.
-A handheld X-ray Fluorescence (XRF) analyser was used to measure approximate silver, lead, and zinc values in all prospective outcrops.
+A handheld x-ray fluorescence (XRF) analyser was used to measure approximate silver, lead, and zinc values at all prospective outcrops.

-A 2013 geophysical survey (IP/Resistivity, CSAMT, Magnetics), together with the reinterpretation of the 2008 IP survey, was used to target the Chinchillas South area, detecting deep structure and defining the contact between the tuff unit and basement rocks.
-The methods used to explore the Chinchillas Property are in accordance with industry standards and there are no indications of sample biases.
+Geophysical surveys (IP / resistivity, CSAMT, magnetics) conducted in 2013, together with the re-interpretation of the 2008 IP survey, was used to target the Chinchillas South area, detecting deep structure and defining the contact between the tuff unit and basement rocks.
+The methods used to explore the Chinchillas property are in accordance with industry standards and there are no indications of sample biases.

-SSR's exploration at Pirquitas has predominantly involved RC and diamond core drilling.
-Sunshine Argentina completed detailed geological mapping on the property and commissioned approximately 44 line-kilometres of ground magnetics surveying and 19.2 linekilometres of induced polarisation surveying centred on what is now the San Miguel open pit.
-Sunshine Argentina's drilling programmes ended in September 1998, after which the parent company completed an internal Pre-Feasibility Study of the project.
+SSR's exploration at Pirquitas has predominantly involved RC and DD drilling.
+Sunshine Argentina completed detailed geological mapping on the property and commissioned approximately 44 line-kilometres of ground magnetics surveying and 19.2 line-kilometres of induced polarisation surveying centred on what is now the San Miguel open pit.
+Sunshine Argentina's drilling programmes ended in September 1998, after which the parent company completed an internal pre-feasibility study of the project.
 Since fully acquiring the project in 2005, the Company has carried out additional geophysical programmes, including in 2012 a 14.4 line-kilometre Quantec Titan-24 DC-IP survey, a ground gravity and differential GPS survey, and in 2018 a Drone Airborne magnetic survey.
 Between 2008 and 2021 numerous prospecting and geological mapping surveys evaluated the mineral potential of the property.